rust-lang/reference/src/tokens.md

 following forms:

 * An _8-bit code point escape_ starts with `U+0078` (`x`) and is
-  followed by exactly two _hex digits_.
-It denotes the Unicode code point equal to the provided hex value.
+  followed by exactly two _hex digits_ with value up to `0x7F`.
+It denotes the ASCII character with value equal to the provided hex value.
+Higher values are not permitted because it is ambiguous whether they mean Unicode code points or byte values.
 * A _24-bit code point escape_ starts with `U+0075` (`u`) and is followed
   by up to six _hex digits_ surrounded by braces `U+007B` (`{`) and `U+007D`
   (`}`).
 It denotes the Unicode code point equal to the provided hex value.